-Ginger is related to turmeric and carries many of the same anti-inflammatory and pain fighting properties.
-It is often used for nausea, but it can do so much more.
+Ginger is related to turmeric and carries many of the same anti-inflammatory and pain-fighting properties.
+It is often used for nausea, but ginger can do so much more.

-These greens are rich in vitamin C and manganese for pain management and tissue repair.
-They also contain copper which helps build collagen for cartilage and ligaments.
+These greens are rich in Vitamin C and manganese for pain management and tissue repair.
+They also contain copper that helps build collagen for cartilage and ligaments.

 Collagen itself is difficult for the body to absorb and digest, plus it is derived from the bones, hooves, and hides of animals.

-Not only do healthy Omegas help joints, they help with eye and heart health, depression, anxiety and help improve brain and heart function.
+Not only do healthy omegas help your joints, but they also help with eye and heart health, depression, anxiety, and improve brain and heart function.

 We now offer a Vegan Omega-3 supplement with docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) from algae.
-They also contain Alpha-Linolenic Acid (ALA), Chlorophyll, and polar lipids, which transport the essential fatty acids to the intestinal walls and bloodstream.
+They also contain alpha-linolenic acid (ALA), chlorophyll, and polar lipids, which transport the essential fatty acids to the intestinal walls and bloodstream.

-Here’s why algae are the best choice for getting omega-3 DHA + EPA over fish & krill oil:
+Here’s why algae is the better choice for getting omega-3 DHA + EPA over fish and krill oil:

 Foods to Avoid for Joint Health

 Too much protein (especially the more acidic animal proteins) is actually bad for you and can deal damage to the joints.
 There are certain cuts of red meat that possess high amounts of saturated fat that can worsen inflammation in the body.

 Dairy is a known allergen that causes inflammation and arthritis symptoms.
-Many people have cured arthritis by simply cutting dairy from their diet.
+Many people have cured arthritis by simply cutting dairy products from their well-balanced diet.

 Another allergen, soy can cause inflammation and other problems.
 Chia seeds, flax, and hempseed are better sources of quality protein and essential fats.